 Photo Credit: photo courtesy of Luna Taqueria & Cocina located at 64 Ionia Ave SW #100

-Less than five miles from downtown Grand Rapids, the Beltline Bar, a long-time local favorite that’s been in GR since 1953, features a classic Mexican menu.
-The restaurant has served over 5 million burritos—a menu favorite that keeps customers coming back year after year.
+Less than five miles from downtown Grand Rapids, the Beltline Bar, a long-time local favorite that’s been in GR since 1953, features a classic Tex-Mex menu.
+The restaurant has served over 5 million burritos—a menu favorite that, in addition to their margaritas, keep customers coming back year after year.